 Get started with your new Maine home.Contact Us Today

 - “Efficient” To build beyond code minimums regarding insulation requirements.
 To properly install insulation following Energy Star thermal bypass guidelines.
-To utilize “Green Building” construction practices which minimize air infiltration (extensive wall sealing) and thermal bridging (insulated sheathing and advanced framing techniques).
-Making product selections which optimize ongoing energy efficiency (Energy Star rated appliances and lighting).
+To utilize “Green Building” construction practices that minimize air infiltration (extensive wall sealing) and thermal bridging (insulated sheathing and advanced framing techniques).
+Making product selections that optimize ongoing energy efficiency (Energy Star rated appliances and lighting).

 Many of the techniques were already included in our standard “Green Building” specifications, so it was fairly simple and inexpensive to comply with the remaining requirements and made sense to do so even before it became required by code.